Head Chef In Training

 ✨Know the Menu Inside Out

 Familiarise yourself with the menu of the establishment you're interviewing for.
-Be ready to discuss your thoughts on the dishes, suggest improvements, or even propose new ideas.
-This shows your passion for the role and your commitment to contributing positively.
+Be ready to discuss your thoughts on their dishes, suggest improvements, or even propose new ideas.
+This shows your passion and commitment to the role.

 ✨Emphasise Your Management Experience